rv178/rv178/README.md

 - 📗 I'm currently on a break from coding due to academic stuff.

-- 💖 A sub to my youtube channel would be highly appreciated.
+- 💖 A sub to my youtube channel will be highly appreciated!

 <br />